duysmile/learning/linux.md

 ## Process Management
 - Run a process foreground -> press `Ctrl + Z` -> type `bg` -> to make it run background.
+- Another way to run make a process run background is using the symbol `&`.
+Eg: `cloundcmd &`
+- Use `jobs` command to see list processes sent to background.

 ![Foreground to background](https://www.guru99.com/images/bg.jpg)